carbon-design-system/carbon-preprocess-svelte/CONTRIBUTING.md

 - `<name>.css`, the pruned, pretty-printed output. **Gitignored**, regenerated every run.
 Open it to see what survived.
 - `<name>.report.json`, the **committed** baseline: `reduction_percent`, `kept_rules`, byte counts, and `leaked_classes` (Carbon classes still present that the import allowlist cannot explain).
 Strict scenarios target `leaked_count: 0`.

 Beyond byte baselines, the test also checks the index: no over-prune (a selector that should survive keeps its classes), no foreign survivor in strict mode, correct multi-class strict pruning.
-See [`tests/fixtures/optimize-css/README.md`](tests/fixtures/optimize-css/README.md) for the scenario catalog and when to add a fixture (new `MANUAL_OVERRIDES` entry, new typical multi-import bundle, suspected leak/over-prune regression, not a duplicate import set).
+See [`tests/fixtures/optimize-css/README.md`](tests/fixtures/optimize-css/README.md) for the scenario catalog and when to add a fixture (extractor gate change, new typical multi-import bundle, suspected leak/over-prune regression, not a duplicate import set).

 After an optimizer change or a Carbon bump, regenerate and **review the `.report.json` diff**.
 A baseline change is a behavior change: